codefellows-seattle-javascript-401d18/26-react-redux/lab-aaron/README.md

 # Lab 26 Learning the Front End Part 3
-This app is an expense tracker that can take a budget and reduce your balance as you input expenses.
+This app is an category tracker that can take a budget and reduce your balance as you input categorys.

 ## Using the App